samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 - Quick Draw: On initiative rolls your minimum die result is 5

 ## **Technosorcerer**

+> From the moment I understood the weakness of my flesh it disgusted me.
+I craved the strength and certainty of steel.
+I aspired to the purity of the blessed machine.

 - HP : d6 + CON
 - Attack Damage : 1d4 (all firearms)